 The SSA’s mandatory five-month waiting period means the soonest you’ll get paid is six months after filing for disability.
 (There are some exceptions detailed here.)
 Need another good reason not to wait?
 If you make a mistake on your application, it takes 11+ months to get an appeals hearing scheduled, on average!
 (Click here to see average wait times for hearings in your state).
 Add those two waiting times together, and you’re looking at nearly two years without income!

 If you worked 5 in the last 10 years for jobs where you paid FICA taxes, you might qualify for SSDI.
 But SSDI is technically an insurance policy, and your FICA taxes pay that policy’s monthly premiums.
 So five years from the date you last worked full-time, your coverage automatically lapses.
 If this happens around the same time you file for disability, the SSA automatically rejects your application.
 You may still qualify for SSI, but the $841 maximum payment is a lot less than average SSDI benefits.
 Bottom line, don’t wait to apply!

 You May Qualify for Legal Assistance

 Every disability claim is unique, and the lawyers in our network can answer your questions for free by phone.
-Having a lawyer file your claim paperwork makes you 2x more likely to win benefits the first time you apply.
+Having a lawyer file your claim paperwork nearly triples your odds for disability approval.
 Those who qualify for legal assistance through this website typically get $10,000 in lump-sum back pay, plus monthly benefits.
 All disability lawyers work on contingency, so you’ll pay $0 for legal assistance unless the SSA awards you benefits.
-And if your claim does get approved, you’ll only pay a small, one-time fee.
+And if approved, then you’ll only pay a small, one-time fee.